 The website, ebenefits.va.gov, is the first online resource that combines information provided by a variety of agencies and employers.
-It will help veterans and military spouses build resumes, translate military skills into private-sector skills and provide career and training data with the click of a mouse.
+It will help veterans and military spouses build resumes, translate military skills into private-sector aptitudes and provide career and training data with the click of a mouse.

-The Obama administration's most high-profile online tool, the HealthCare.gov site designed to enroll Americans in health plans, had a disastrous rollout last fall.
-But administration officials said Tuesday that they have tested the veterans site to ensure it can handle the expected traffic and the various tasks it promises to carry out.
+The Obama administration's most high-profile online tool, the HealthCare.gov site designed to enroll Americans in health plans, had a disastrous initial rollout last fall.
+But administration officials said Tuesday that they have tested the veterans site to ensure that it can handle the expected traffic and the various tasks it promises to carry out.

-Biden, who appeared at Fort Campbell with Mrs. Obama, announced that the military spouses' employment program has enlisted 228 employers, up from the 60 companies that had made a commitment when the program launched in June 2011.
+Biden, who will appear at Fort Campbell with Mrs. Obama, will also announce that the military spouses' employment program has enlisted 228 employers, up from the 60 companies that had made a commitment when the program launched in June 2011.

 UPS is among the corporations that have pledged to hire more veterans, recruiting 13,000 veterans in the past 12 months, said Lytana Kids, UPS vice president for workforce planning.
 That's about 8 percent of the parcel delivery company's overall hires, compared with 5 percent before.
 An integrated website would make that task even easier, she said.

 Ross Cohen, senior director of the veteran and military spouse employment program at the Chamber of Commerce Foundation, said it was easy for veterans to feel at a loss.